willyg302/Parrot/README.md

 ## Setup

 > **Note**: All instructions below, unless otherwise stated, assume a UNIX environment.
 Depending on your privileges you may need to `sudo` things or be logged in as an administrator on Windows.
-You should also be in the Parrot/ directory to start off.

 1. Get [Python](http://www.python.org/) (we use 2.7)